sp80808/EchoChain/macOS_Application/EchoChainApp/README.md

 - [ ] Implement sample metadata registration on-chain

 ## 2. P2P Integration
-- [ ] Ensure the Python P2P node is running and accessible
+- [x] Ensure the Python P2P node is running and accessible
-- [ ] Add robust error handling for P2P connection failures
+- [x] Add robust error handling for P2P connection failures
-- [ ] Add a status indicator for P2P connectivity in the UI
+- [x] Add a status indicator for P2P connectivity in the UI
+- [x] **Track total bytes uploaded/downloaded:**
+    - The Swift P2P client (`RealP2PClient`) now exposes `@Published var totalBytesUploaded: UInt64` and `totalBytesDownloaded: UInt64`.
+    - These are incremented automatically whenever a file is uploaded or downloaded.
+    - These values are used for accurate network contribution reporting to the blockchain.

 ## 3. UI/UX Polish
-- [ ] Add loading indicators and progress bars for network actions
+- [x] Add loading indicators and progress bars for network actions
-- [ ] Improve error/success feedback (alerts, banners)
+- [x] Improve error/success feedback (alerts, banners)
 - [ ] Add a settings/help/about screen
 - [ ] Polish navigation and layout for consistency and accessibility